 - You calculate how much you can win.

 - You make a decision to place a bet or pass.

 How VCs make their decisions

-That means you need to present your venture in a way that the VC can estimate how much can they make and what are the odds for the success.
+That means you need to present your venture in a way that the VC can estimate how much they can make and what are the odds for success.

 When are you fundable?

 - When the idea is all you have, your odds of winning are completely unknown.
 You can’t even say that it’s 1:100.
 That’s why at this stage your possible investors are called family, friends, and fools.
 They invest in your gut feeling only.

 - When you validate problem-solution fit, you can probably assess that your chance of winning is 1:100, 1:50 or 1:10.
 So how much do you have to increase your value to be fundable?
 Well if your odds of success are 1:50, you need to convince the VC that they can make more than 50x return on the investment.
 How much more?
 That depends on their strategy and this is something you should ask the investors.

 - The more you know about your startup, the higher the odds of winning.
 That’s why with each round you get higher valuation which lets you raise more money for a smaller equity stake and you’re expected to grow your value by a lower multiplicator.